franciscoguemes/DbWS/CONTEXTS_FILE.md

 #What is a Context for DbWS?
-A so called context in the universe of DbWS is a project or a set of tasks you are working on.
+A so-called context in the universe of DbWS is a project, or a set of tasks you are working on.
 For DbWS there it is even more straight forward, a context is all the applications (and their respective configurations), commands and any other operations that you need to perform in your computer when you switch from one project (context) to another.

 #The Contexts file
 The context file is a file that contains all the definitions of your different contexts in **JSON** format.
-The contexts file can have any name and it can be in any directory, you just need to specify which is your contexts file in the [configuration file](https://github.com/franciscoguemes/DbWS/blob/master/CONFIG_FILE.md).
+The contexts file can have any name, and it can be in any directory, you just need to specify which is your contexts file in the [configuration file](https://github.com/franciscoguemes/DbWS/blob/master/CONFIG_FILE.md).

 #Formatting